nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/performances/managing-performance.md

 ### Monitoring is Key

 Performing benchmarking and performance tests is only effective when good monitoring is in place &ndash; the metrics you capture from monitoring the various systems and components is crucial when trying to pinpoint bottlenecks, and crucial in determining if a particular modification yields any improvement.

-If you use FunkLoad, it includes system monitoring.

 For more information on monitoring the Nuxeo Platform, please see [Nuxeo Metrics page]({{page page='metrics-and-monitoring'}}).